panjie/mu4e-goodies/README.md

 1. Move cursor to any contacts in `mu4e:view` mode
 2. Press `L` to open Lync chat window with the contact

+Or, press `L` in message body of `mu4e:view` mode will open a chat window with the sender.

 mu4e-goodies-signature-switch
 -----------------------------